nginx/unit-docs/source/installation.rst

    # pkill unitd

-This command signals all Unit processes to terminate in a graceful manner.
+This command signals all Unit's processes to terminate in a graceful manner.